 - Increasing the efficiency of our deliveries and the fuel used

-We have the UK’s largest electric fleet of any major UK parcel operator, with around 1,600 electric vans in service today and 5,500 expected by spring 2023.
+We have the UK’s largest electric fleet of any major UK parcel operator, with almost 5,000 electric vans in service today

 We aim to reduce these emissions by: